Date of last update: March 2025

 1. ISO20022 Payments Migration and Interoperability Considerations for the global Community

-2. CBPR+ Data Integrity Market Practice Guidance
+3. CBPR+ Data Integrity Market Practice Guidance (access to Swift resources is for registered users only)

 We have provided enhanced information within MT9xx messages since March 2023 and will continue to provide until mutually agreed migration to MX equivalents.
 The planned rollout for MX reporting is currently post November 2025.